aptech/docs/docs/CR-saveall.rst

 ----------------
 .. function:: saveall fname

-    :param fname: literal or ^string, the path and filename of the compiled file to be created.
+    :param fname: , the path and
+        filename of the compiled file to be created.
-    :type fname: TODO
+    :type fname: literal or ^string